sequana/sequana/sequana/pipelines/chipseq/README.rst

 Mapping with bowtie2
 ^^^^^^^^^^^^^^^^^^^^^

-Bowtie2 is used to aligned read against reference genome (and spike-in genome is needed)
+Bowtie2 is used to aligned read against reference genome (and spike-in genome if needed)

 .. warning:: with paired-end data use `--dovetail --no-mixed --no-discordant` parameters